DataBiosphere/toil/docs/index.rst

   `OpenStack`_, and `Google Compute Engine`_
 * Take advantage of high-performance computing environments with batch systems like `GridEngine`_, `Apache Mesos`_, and `Parasol`_
-* Run workflows concurrently at scale using hundreds of nodes and thousands of cores
+* Run workflows concurrently at scale using thousands of nodes, managed by Toil's :ref:`Autoscaling` capabilities
 * Execute workflows efficiently with caching and resource requirement specifications
 * Easily link databases and services

 Toil is, admittedly, not quite as good as sliced bread, but it's about as close to it as you're gonna get.

-Check out our `website`_ for a more-comprehensive list of Toil's features, read our `paper`_ to learn more about what Toil can do in the real world, or jump in and start with the :ref:`installation-ref` section.
+Check out our `website`_ for a more comprehensive list of Toil's features, read our `paper`_ to learn more about what Toil can do in the real world, or jump in and start with the :ref:`installation-ref` section.
 (Feel free to also join us on `GitHub`_ and `Gitter`_.)